hummingbot/hummingbot/documentation/docs/faq/liquidity-mining.md

 While the open source Hummingbot client includes features that help users better manage inventory risk and other risks, users are solely responsible for bearing these risks when using the software.

+!!! note
-Note that published liquidity mining returns illustrate the return from liquidity rewards proportional to the value of the inventory committed to maintain orders.
+    The published liquidity mining returns illustrate the return from liquidity rewards proportional to the value of the inventory committed to maintain orders.
 These figures do not take into account trading-related profits and losses.
 The return figures may also fluctuate based on relative changes in the value of the base tokens, quote tokens, and the tokens used for the liquidity mining payments.

 ### How do you measure liquidity?
 We believe that **slippage** is the optimal metric to quantify liquidity, as opposed to filled order volume, a measure widely used by the market.
 Slippage refers to the difference between the observed mid-market price and the actual executed price for a trade of a given size.
 Calculating slippage factors in order book depth and prices at different depths, which better captures the friction and efficiency of actually trading that asset.
 Deep, liquid order books have low slippage, while thin, illiquid order books have high slippage.